ACA and Addiction Treatment: Implications, Policy and Practice Issues

 - What policy and practice issues (e.g. workforce, clinical services, financing) still need to be addressed in a post-ACA world

-Dr. Timothy Condon currently is a Visiting Research Professor at the Center on Alcoholism, Substance Abuse and Addictions at the University of New Mexico.
-He is involved in various projects related to intersection of public health and public safety, prescriptions drug abuse, healthcare policy reform and implementation and the integration of behavioral and physical health systems.
+Dr. Condon is involved in various projects related to intersection of public health and public safety, prescriptions drug abuse, healthcare policy reform and implementation and the integration of behavioral and physical health systems.
 He also serves as the Chief Science Advisor to the Center for Health and Justice at TASC-IL.
 Prior to joining CASAA, Dr. Condon served in the White House Office of National Drug Control Policy (ONDCP) as the Science Policy Advisor to the Director.
 Before coming to ONDCP, Dr. Condon was appointed as Deputy Director of the National Institute on Drug Abuse (NIDA) in 2003.
 Through his active outreach in advancing the science of addiction and its implementation into clinical practice, Dr. Condon continues to create needed change in how drug abuse addiction is perceived and treated in this country and internationally, erasing damaging stigma and ushering in a new health paradigm that accurately views addiction as a chronic, treatable disease.

-Moderators: Eric Goplerud, PhD, and Tracy McPherson, PhD, NORC at the University of Chicago
+Eric Goplerud, PhD, and Tracy McPherson, PhD, both of NORC at the University of Chicago